hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, HT2015

 ## News
+Aug 25th: Added new information regarding the LEGO Scrum exercise under Lectures and Tutorials.
 Jul 1st: Homepage is up and running.
 The homepage will be continuously edited, reflecting the evolution of the course.

 ## Course Description